liangzheng816/OfficeDocs-SharePoint/migration/mm-performance-dashboard.md

 # Using performance dashboards in Migration Manager

-Migration performance can be impacted by network infrastructure, file size, migration time, and throttling.
-Understanding these areas helps you plan and maximize the efficiency of your migration.
+Network infrastructure, file size, migration time, and throttling can impact migration performance.
+Understanding these areas helps you plan, and you can also maximize the efficiency of your migration.

 After submitting your task for migration and your task is running, select the **Migrations** tab.
 On the right side of the screen, select **Migration performance**.